 Hon.
 P.J.
-Akeeagok: Thank you, Mr. Speaker. (interpretation) I would like to thank my colleague too, because I went to Baker Lake when the first mine was opened, and I was able to go and see it myself in 2015.
+Akeeagok: Thank you, Mr. Speaker. (interpretation) I would also like to thank my colleague because I went to Baker Lake when the first mine was opened and I was able to go and see it in person in 2015.
 I remember the warm welcome I received in Baker Lake.

-Last month, I found that there are a lot of Inuit that are working there, and I'm proud of that.
+Last month, I found that there are a lot of Inuit who are working there and I'm proud of that.
 I want to recognize that Baker Lake has contributed a great deal to the mining industry.
-During our meeting of Premiers in Canada, we started talking about how we can look at our non-renewable resources that can help us develop economically especially our deposits underground and to assess our potential.

-In my report, I spoke about the minerals located inside Nunavut, that we have 22 different minerals out of the 31 critical identified minerals.
-These are part of our overall plan to administer all future mines and minerals as we believe in our public institutions created to deal with that.
+During our meeting of premiers in Canada, we started talking about how we can look at our non-renewable resources that can help us develop economically, especially our deposits underground, and to assess our potential.
+In my report, I spoke about the minerals located inside Nunavut and that we have 22 different minerals out of the 31 critical minerals identified.
+These are part of our overall plan to administer all future mines and minerals as we believe in our institutions of public government created to deal with that.

-As long as the IPGs are used properly, and our communities are engaged fruitfully as they form our foundations in looking at potential mines' economic feasibility, we are open to future developments that can create economic development, however, we rely on the IPGs to oversee impacts.
+As long as the IPGs are used properly and our communities are engaged fruitfully as they form our foundations in looking at potential mines' economic feasibility, we are open to future developments that can create economic development.
+However, we rely on the IPGs to oversee impacts.
 We rely on the bodies that were created under the Nunavut Agreement as well.
 Thank you, Mr. Speaker.